Essendon 'Livestrong' Bombers

 Members tried to vote against the move, but the board engineered the meeting so that opponents wouldn’t be able to cast their votes.
 With profit, rather than fan welfare in mind, a perception was created that the team should be renamed Essendon Inc. Furthermore, smaller crowds meant that it was rival Collingwood that drew the huge crowds at the MCG and became more closely associated with the spiritual image of football.
 Ironically, despite trying to force memberships on its fans, membership growth went backwards and it was Collingwood that took Essendon’s number 1 mantle.

-More problems for the club came in 2010 when it found itself in dispute with the Bowls Club that shared some of the Windy Hill precinct that remained its training ground.
+More problems for the club came in 2010 when it found itself in dispute with the Bowls Club that shared some of the club's training facilities in the Windy Hill precinct.
 The Bombers wanted the bowlers to move somewhere else so that the Bombers could upgrade their facilities, but at a special meeting, 90 members of the bowling club voted to stay put.
 Given the Essendon board's previous approach conflict resolution, it was suspected they may have tried to lubricate relations with some donations of tea and lamingtons, and if that failed, get 100 Essendon members to covertly join the bowling club and vote for a move.
 Instead, the Bombers decided that the impasse could be another opportunity to extract more money from members.
 They subsequently announced plans to build a new $29 million training base elsewhere and asked members to donate money to its "flight plan."

 As for fans, the club had become a farce and fans were deserting it like rats leaving a sinking ship.
-If the board didn't do something, it would have ended up drawing crowds comparable to Melbourne.
+If the board didn't do something, it would have ended up drawing crowds comparable to the Melbourne Demons.
 Golden boy James Hird was then recruited to address its image problems with fans.

 The recruitment worked well with promising signs both on and off the field; however, 2013, it was again revealed that the Bomber's love of stealth wasn't that stealthy at all.
 It seems that the club had hired an assortment of high performance managers who liked to go by titles other than their real names.
 One of these referred to himself as "The Weapon" and his weapon of choice came in the form of a needle.
 The contents of the needle were devised by another high performance manager going by the name of the "The Pharmacist", who in turn was alleged to have sourced some of his supplies from a convicted drug dealer known as "Dr Ageless."